dryajov/aurelia-factory-methods/README.md

 [![CircleCI](https://circleci.com/gh/dryajov/aurelia-factory-methods/tree/master.svg?style=svg)](https://circleci.com/gh/dryajov/aurelia-factory-methods/tree/master)

-This module allows using the `@transient` and `@singleton` decorators on class methods, which in turn allows using factories to create dependencies that decouple registration.
+This module allows using the `@transient` and `@singleton` decorators on class methods, which in turn allows using factories to create dependencies in a decoupled way.

 ## What's the use case?